pestphp/docs/writing-tests.md

 For instance, in our previous example, we used `expect($result)->toBe(3)` to ensure that the value of `$result` is equal to `5`.
 Pest's expectation API provides a variety of other assertion functions that you can use to test the behavior of your code, such as `toBeTrue`, `toBeFalse`, and `toContain`.

 By using the expectation API, you can write concise and readable assertions that make it clear what your code is doing and how it should behave.
-In the next section, we will cover some of the most commonly used assertion functions in Pest's expectation API.
+In the [next section](/docs/expectations), we will cover some of the most commonly used assertion functions in Pest's expectation API.

-You can find the full documentation for Pest's expectation API, including all available functions and their usage, on the [next chapter](/docs/expectations).

 ## Assertion API